Favorites

 In this animated video (1:26 minutes) the web platform of Ingrecore is introduced.

-In this first blog about surfactants we will take a look at the basics behind one of the most commonly used ingredients in the personal care and cleaning industries.
-We will begin by exploring what a surfactant is, followed by how they work.
-We will then take a look at the four surfactant groups, (anionic, cationic, nonionic, amphoteric) and lastly, some of the different functions of surfactants will be examined.
-In part two of the blog we will take a look at the different chemical subgroups, as well as some green and eco-friendly options, but we will touch on that briefly at the end of this blog.
+In this series of blogs about surfactants we will take a look at the basics behind one of the most commonly used ingredients in the personal care and cleaning industries.
+In this first part we will begin by exploring what a surfactant is, followed by how they work.
+In the next parts of this blog, we will look at the four surfactant groups (anionic, cationic, nonionic, amphoteric) and some common subgroups of surfactants.
+We will also take an in-depth look at natural surfactants and eco-friendly alternatives.

 News